Live with clarity, creativity, courage, and connection.

 MANAGING THE STRESS OF MODERN LIFE

 We are barraged every day with news, information, pinging phone notifications, managing hectic schedules.
-Sometimes we feel like we’re managing just fine, but other times we might feel like we’re on an endless treadmill that’s set too high.
+Sometimes we feel like we’re managing just fine, but other times we might feel like we’re on an endless treadmill on a too-fast setting.
 Many people think, “these aren’t ‘big’ enough issues for therapy.”
 But it’s as important to prioritize mental wellness as it is physical wellness – and that means recognizing that you deserve to live a full, happy life.

 I can help you learn to prioritize your own peace so that you have the energy to take care of yourself, help others, and be your best self.
 In that sense, therapy is a gift you give not only to yourself but to those you love most.

-I am now accepting clients for in-person individual therapy at RiverStone Wellness Center and Copper Well Retreat, both located in Little Rock, Arkansas.
+I see clients for individual therapy at RiverStone Wellness Center in Little Rock, Arkansas, for both in-person and telehealth appointments.

 Yoga